justin-m-johnson/homelab/2 - Continuous Integration/readme.md

 ### Note-
 Github Runners are installed manually on the CI Nodes and used to run Semgrep, Falco, and other SAST/DAST/SCA tools.
 Semgrep does not work in ARM with Self Hosted Github Runners!!!
 This is an issue.

+Check out the log-schedule.yml in order to upload logs to your SIEM from Github Actions